Kignuf/sauce-storage/Readme.md

+# Introduction
-This package lets you upload files from your local computer to sauce storage.
+This package is for saucelabs users.
+It lets you upload files from your local computer to sauce storage.
+For more information about sauce storage, [please read here](https://wiki.saucelabs.com/display/DOCS/Temporary+Storage+Methods).

+* only proceed to upload if there is currently no build with the same name and hash on your sauce-storage
-It returns you the string to use in your *app* capability.
+* returns the string to use in your *app* capability ("sauce-storage:mybuild.apk>")

-For more information about sauce storage, [please read here](https://wiki.saucelabs.com/display/DOCS/Temporary+Storage+Methods)

 # Installation